pham-tuan-binh/BinhArchive/content/posts/365days/index.md

 ---
 author: "Binh Pham"
-title: "\"365 Days\" Photo Album"
+title: '"365 Days" Photo Album'
 date: "2022-09-25"
 description: "Online Photo Exhibition"
 tags: ["Svelte", "Photography"]
 categories: ["365 Days"]
 draft: false
 cover:
   image: "/posts/365days/images/365days-banner.jpeg" # image path/url
   alt: "365 Days" # alt text
   relative: true # when using page bundles set this to true
   hidden: false
 ---

 # What is "365 Days"?

 If you are a old follower of mine, you will know that, apart from a developer, I'm also a photographer.

 {{<figure src="/images/photographer.PNG" >}}